Don't lie, don't cheat, don't start rumors, says new FX code

 David Puth, head of global settlement bank CLS and chair of the panel of 35 banks and other participants who contributed to the work, told Reuters he hoped the code would allow the $5 trillion a day market to grow again after a static three years hampered by doubts over what is allowed and what isn‘t.

-Additional reporting by Jamie McGeever in London and Gertrude Chavez-Dreyfuss in New York
+Additional reporting by Jamie McGeever in London and Gertrude Chavez-Dreyfuss in New York; Editing by Mark Trevelyan